CoinPort/coinport.github.io/_posts/2023-03-27-listing_pepe.md

 ---
 layout: post
-title:  "New Listing for Pepe Meme Token (PEPE)"
+title: New Listing for Pepe Meme Token (PEPE)
+description: New Listing for Pepe Meme Token (PEPE)
+author: CoinPort Exchange
 date:   2023-03-27 11:08:00 +1000
 categories: news
 ---
+## New Listing for Pepe Meme Token (PEPE)
 ## New Listing for Pepe Meme Token (PEPE)

 New Listing, due to popular demand, for Pepe Meme Token (PEPE).
 PEPE is an ERC20 Smart Contracts on the Ethereum blockchain.